What is a company power of attorney?

 Only register your company power of attorney if your attorney is going to sell, mortgage, lease or otherwise deal with company real estate.
 Otherwise, it is not necessary to register the company POA at the local titles office.

 For most States, the process is the same as registering a ‘human being’ Enduring POA.
 For example, you pay the registration fee.
 The title office staff stamp a number on the original company power of attorney and return it to you.
-This number is evidence that the company power of attorney is registered with the local titles office.
+This number is evidence that the company’s power of attorney is registered with the local titles office.
 The company POA is digitally scanned and on public record, for anyone to see.